-I know, when you were a kid you Mom taught you the five second rule when you dropped food on the floor.
+I know, when you were a kid you Mom taught you the 5 Second Rule when you dropped food on the floor.
 Admit it, you know she did.
 Well in the summer, for your dog, there is another 5 Second rule.
 It has to do with determining whether or not it is too hot for your dog to walk bare paw’d on the pavement.

 I grew up thinking that dog’s paws were tough and could withstand just about anything.
-I don’t know why I thought that but maybe for dogs that lived outside and went hunting with my Dad in the woods, it was true.
+Maybe for dogs that lived outside and went hunting with my Dad in the woods, it was true.
 Maybe not.

 If the temperature outside is 77 degrees, the pavement can be 125 degrees.
 At that temperature, it only takes 60 seconds to destroy skin tissue.